Data Analytics

 The privacy principles only apply to personal information, which is information that can be linked to an identifiable individual.
 If the information can be de-identified, or broken down into aggregated unidentified data, such as statistics, then it will no longer be personal information and the privacy principles will not apply.

 Agencies considering data analytics projects that use data containing personal information may want to consider whether de-identified data could be used.
-De-identifying personal information enables it to be used, shared, or made publicly available without the agency having to consider compliance with the privacy principles4.
+De-identifying personal information enables it to be used, shared, or made publicly available without the agency having to consider compliance with the privacy principles.

 It is important to note that de-identification is a risk-management exercise, not an exact science.
 De-identified datasets always carry the risk of re-identification.
 Datasets that don’t contain obvious personal information could be linked with additional datasets or be the subject of further deeper analysis from which re-identification of personal information could occur.
-Agencies should refer to the Privacy and De-identification Guideline for more information.

 It is recommended that agencies seek specialist expertise when undertaking a de-identification exercise, particularly if the de-identified information is to be made public.